Tzvet05/INDULC/README.md

 ## JSON ISA SYNTAX

 The Json file providing the ISA must follow a strict syntax.
-Whitespace characters are ignored.
+Whitespace characters are ignored during parsing.

-### The Json object
+### The main object

-The Json object must contain 3 items :
+The main object must contain 3 items :
 - `"n_registers"`, whose value (number) is the number of registers of the CPU.
 - `"instructions"`, whose value (array of instruction objects) is the array of all the supported instructions.
 - `"flags"`, whose value (array of flag objects) is the array of all the supported flags.